The Virtual Moving Walkthrough: What It Is & How To Prepare

-What is a Virtual Moving Walkthrough (and Why)?
+What Is a Virtual Moving Walkthrough (and Why Go For It)?

 The most important step in making sure you don't have any surprises, is a visual walkthrough.
 Just like the game of telephone, what people tell one another can end up with miscommunication without a way to visualize.
 With that, moving a home is a very different process depending on what you have and where you're moving.
 The ability to see what will be moved before the crew arrives allows the company to give you the best estimate possible, and avoid miscommunications.
 Most times, if what you pay varies greatly from what you were quoted - this is the reason: a visual estimate was skipped.
 However, an in-home visit from a moving expert isn't always possible.

 For that, a virtual walkthrough is a great way to connect with a moving expert via video call or pre-record a walking tour of your home.
 Having a visual walkthrough, where the moving company can see your home verses an estimate via phone or internet, is helpful for the moving company in several ways:

 - The movers can see the layout of your home before moving day

 - The movers can make note of and be prepared for any large items you have

 - The movers are able to check the entry/access options into your home and note any issues the crews might encounter on moving day.

 - The movers can make sure they bring the proper packing materials, home protection and equipment.